-- Data Cache: The error is corrected and the cache line is invalidated and written back to the next level of memory. - L2 Cache: Single-bit correction for L2 data and metadata (metadata includes index, tag, and directory information).
+- ITIM: Single-bit errors are corrected and written back to the RAM. - Data Cache: The error is corrected and the cache line is invalidated and written back to the next level of memory. - DTIM: Single-bit errors are corrected and written back to the RAM. - L2 Cache: Single-bit correction for L2 data and metadata (metadata includes index, tag, and directory information).
 Double-bit detection only on the L2 data array.